 WHAT RISKS ARE THERE IF I DEVELOP SHINGLES WHILE PREGNANT?

 In general, your unborn baby won’t experience any adverse effects if you develop shingles while pregnant.
 Antiviral treatment may be of benefit, so please consult your doctor.

 IS IT POSSIBLE TO CONTRACT CHICKENPOX FROM SOMEONE WITH SHINGLES?

 If you’re not immune to chickenpox, it is possible to contract it from someone who has shingles.
 However, the risks are very low, particularly if the rash is covered.
 The only time that you can contract chickenpox from a shingles rash is if the rash is exposed and you touch it.

-There is antiviral medication available for shingles but not all types are suitable for pregnant women.
-If you develop shingles during pregnancy, please speak your doctor about treatment options.
+There is antiviral medication available for shingles, but not all types are suitable for pregnant people.
+If you develop shingles during pregnancy, please speak to your doctor about treatment options.
 It’s best to seek treatment at the first sign of symptoms, as early treatment may relieve symptoms.

 Opting for private healthcare during pregnancy offers a number of benefits.
 Your chosen obstetrician will help you adjust to pregnancy and is your go-to source for any questions or concerns you may have.
 At O&GCG, our obstetricians are equipped to manage any complications during pregnancy, including chickenpox and shingles.
 Learn more about our five female specialist obstetricians here.